 Q7: What entails the maintenance of a plasma machine?

 Maintenance of PlasmaANNEALER or PlasmaCLEANER involves primarily maintenance of vacuum pumps.The parts that require regular maintenance are vacuum filters and oil in the vacuum pumps, electrical contacts and the inner tube in the plasma chamber.
 All of these are low cost parts or consumables.
-The ashes and dirt in the plasma chamber need to be wiped off occasionally depending on the amount of dirt on the wire.
-The surface deposits and lubricants removed from the surface during plasma treatment are sucked from the plasma chamber with the vacuum system and exhaused via an exhaust pipe.
+The dirt that accumulates in the plasma chamber need to be wiped off occasionally depending on the amount of dirt on the wire.
+The surface deposits and lubricants removed from the surface during plasma treatment are sucked from the plasma chamber with the vacuum system and exhausted via an exhaust pipe.
 The impact of plasma is concentrated only on processes material and does not impact any parts of the machine.
 The components of the transport system are not in contact with hot processed material.
-This minimises the wear on the transport system (puleys, capstans).
+This minimizes the wear on the transport system (pulleys, capstans).

 Q8: Can regular maintenance be performed by the operators?

 Yes, maintenance of plasma machine is performed by the operator that passed a basic maintenance course.